Dunder Mifflin Logo

 Dunder Mifflin Symbol

 Dunder Mifflin is not exactly a fictional firm.
 At least its logo exists in reality and is used for souvenir merchandise, including T-shirts, office paper, and office supplies.
 The brand sign can also be found at the intersection of Penn Avenue and Vine Street and at two locations in Scranton (three, if you count the elevator at The Marketplace at Steamtown).
-In addition, the company has two websites, one as an intranet and the other publicly available.
+In addition, the company has two websites: one intranet and the other publicly available.

 In episodes of the American sitcom, Dunder Mifflin tries to compete with larger market players, Office Depot and Staples.
 Employees of the organization repeatedly emphasize that their main advantage is quality customer service and customer focus.
 But the impression is spoiled by the logo.
 It has an outdated design and looks too corporate.